Partnering for a Better Village

 EVA Board of Directors

-Meetings held on the second Monday of every month from 5 p.m. to 6 p.m., unless indicated otherwise, either by Zoom (during the pandemic) or in the Glenn Church School.
+Meetings held on the second Monday of every month from 5 p.m. to 6 p.m., unless indicated otherwise, either by Zoom or in the Glenn Church School.

 Minutes